wanghaohappy1/coding_problems/leetcode/medium/README.md

 Use a stack to push directories, if see ../, then pop from stack to go back.
 Need to split by / first, use str.split("\\/+") to group multiple / as one.

+* Reverse Polish Notation:

+Use a stack to store numbers, if see an operator, pop two numbers from stack, perform the operation and push result onto stack

+* BinaryTreeLevelorderZigzag:

+Use two stacks, one to store node in current level and another one to store nodes in next level.
+Use a boolean to flag if we will visit from right next time, if so push left child first and then right child.
+Alternate order after visiting each level.

 <a name="Dynamic Programming"/>

 ### Dynamic Programming